San7o/haplolang/docs/index.md

 after reading this document, you will have a better idea on how to implement a similar thing yourself, and to demystify the idea that writing programming languages is really hard.)

+(`print` Haplolang is greatly inspired by Emacs Lisp, since it is the Lisp language I use more and I am more familiar with.)

 (`print` More specifically, we will take a look at the following sections.)